Okipa/laravel-table/README.md

 ### Declare columns on tables

-Declare columns on tables with the `columns` method available in your generated table configuration.
+Declare columns on tables with the `columns` method available in your generated table configuration, from which you'll have to return an array of column instances.

-You'll have to pass a `string $title` param to the `column` method, that will be used to:
+To declare columns, just use the static `make` method that will await a `string $title` argument.
+This title will be used to:
 * Display the column title on the table
 * Define a default column key guessed from a snake_case formatting of the column title
 * Define a default cell value from the column key

-Optionally, you can pass a second `string $key` argument to set a specific column key.
+Optionally, you may pass a second `string $key` argument to set a specific column key.

 ```php
 namespace App\Tables;